rivue/Gamified-Study-Tool/README.md

     MVP CLEANUP LIST:
         - ascendence --> rivue (everywhere on the site and in the file system)
             - pretty much done, just need to create email for product and modify email_templates
-        - go through TODOs
+        - go through TODOs (again once emails are taken care of)
         - figure out prod building and gcp and possibly nginx / rabbit / zeromq or whatever

-        - remove clicks and likes from a course, and created at, and triple dots in "My Courses" tab
+        - change CORS(origins="*") to the actual frontend url in app.py

         - error handling, and lots of it (how to handle failed document generation, other errors, etc...)
             - error handling for not finding any context when loading stone names in library?
             - ask chatgpt for what to do idk